MERNDevTinkal/tinkal-engineer-portfolio/README.md

     *   Detailed education background.
     *   Professional work experience.
     *   List of certifications with links (if available).
-    *   Visually appealing "Tech Toolkit" showcasing key skills with icons.
+    *   Visually appealing "Tech Toolkit" showcasing key skills with icons, categorized for clarity.
 *   **Interactive "Projects" Section:**
     *   Displays project cards with titles, descriptions, and tech stacks.
     *   Direct links to live demos (if available) and GitHub repositories.